 I strongly believe that, as these international associations increase, it will become clear that, although AKU’s immediate goal is to provide assistance, its long-term goal is not mere extension of its existing skills, but the enhancement of its core purposes with partners of equal strength in different cultural settings.
 When this happens, AKU will be a most exciting innovation: a genuinely international, inter-cultural university, exchanging students and faculty among campuses that share a common goal of intellectual excellence.

-Such interdisciplinary programs as Human Development, Government, Law and Public Policy, Human Settlements and Architecture will function at both undergraduate and postgraduate levels and will prefigure eventual professional schools.
-Graduates of these programs will be qualified for further study, or employment, anywhere in the world or in Pakistan.
-The objective of the new undergraduate Faculty, however, is to equip young men and women from within and outside the Ummah, with the skills, ethical commitment and leadership qualities for their future careers wherever they choose.
-My great hope and prayer is that, in time to come, the Aga Khan University will be only one of hundreds of universities in the Muslim world that are on the frontiers of scientific and humanistic knowledge, radiating intelligence and confidence, research and graduates, into flourishing economies and progressive legal and political systems.
+Such interdisciplinary programmes as Human Development, Government, Law and Public Policy, Human Settlements and Architecture will function at both undergraduate and postgraduate levels and will prefigure eventual professional schools.
+Graduates of these programmes will be qualified for further study, or employment, anywhere in the world or in Pakistan.
+The objective of the new undergraduate Faculty, will however, be to equip young men and women from within and outside the Ummah, with the skills, ethical commitment and leadership qualities for their future careers wherever they choose.
+My great hope and prayer is that, in time to come, the Aga Khan University will be only one of hundreds of universities in the Muslim world.
+It is my hope and prayer that these universities will be on the frontiers of scientific and humanistic knowledge, radiating intelligence and confidence, research and graduates, into flourishing economies and progressive legal and political systems.

 These aspirations I hold for the Aga Khan University but I also hold them for our new graduates.
 As with AKU, I hope you, our 2003 graduates, continue to be restless researchers and learners.
 I hope that you, like AKU, will, with broadened international and cultural horizons, recall the heritage of Muslim civilisations past, and discover that change and progress take time, but that they also require impatience!